- Download our Moving to the Czech Republic Guide (PDF)

 Expats seeking accommodation in the Czech Republic will be pleased to know that the country has a variety of homes to suit all needs, tastes and budgets.
 In addition, there are few restrictions on foreigners when it comes to buying and renting property.

-Single expats or young expat couples usually opt to rent accommodation in the Czech Republic rather than buy, particularly if they are unsure of the length of their stay.
+Single expats or young expat couples usually opt to rent accommodation in the Czech Republic rather than buy, particularly if they’re unsure of the length of their stay.
 In addition, many are put off by the extensive amount of paperwork, all of which is in Czech, required to purchase a property.

-Types of accommodation in Czech Republic
+Types of accommodation in the Czech Republic

-Finding accommodation in Czech Republic
+Finding accommodation in the Czech Republic

-Accommodation can be found in newspapers, online, or through a local real-estate agent, and should ideally be secured in person and in advance.
-If it's not possible to travel to the country before moving there to secure accommodation, the next best option is to initially stay in short-term accommodation while looking for something suitable for the long term.
+Accommodation can be found in newspapers, online, or through a local real estate agent, and should ideally be secured in person and in advance.
+If it’s not possible to travel to the country before moving there to secure accommodation, the next best option is to initially stay in short-term accommodation while looking for something suitable for the long term.

-Renting accommodation in Czech Republic
+Renting accommodation in the Czech Republic

 Deposits and fees

-Lessees who find an apartment through an agent will also have to pay a commission fee – usually one month's rent – once they have found an apartment.
+When renting accommodation, a deposit equivalent to one or two months’ rent is usually required.
+Lessees who find an apartment through an agent will also have to pay a commission fee – usually one month’s rent – once they have found an apartment.

 Leases

-There are usually two versions of the lease: one in Czech with the other being an English translation, but in any legal matter the lease in Czech will be prioritised.
+There are usually two versions of the lease: one in Czech with the other being an English translation, but in any legal matter, the lease in Czech will be prioritised.
 Expats should have a Czech-speaking friend or preferably a professional translator look over both contracts to ensure that the terms in both are the same.

 Utilities